Who Needs To Follow ITAR Compliance?

 What Data Does Not Fall Under ITAR?

-Finally, data that is subject to export controls under other regulations, such as the Export Administration Regulations (EAR), may not be subject to ITAR controls.
-The EAR controls the export of dual-use items that have both civilian and military applications, and some items that are subject to ITAR regulations may also be subject to EAR controls.
+Data controlled by other regulations, like the Export Administration Regulations (EAR), may not fall under ITAR control.
+EAR controls dual-use items with civilian and military applications, and some items under ITAR regulations may also be controlled by EAR.

 ITAR Articles include physical items such as equipment, parts, and components, which are specifically designed or modified for military use, including defense articles and defense services. * ITAR articles also includes any technical data or software directly related to these defense articles.